monagrland/Bumblebee-Pollen-Trap/README.md

 After opening the file you should see by default four different windows.
 On the Left the "Editor" shows you the code used to create the designs.
 On the bottom you can see the console, whcih puts out information about the rendering and if there were occuring errors.
 In the middle you can see the current preview of your 3D-Object.
 On the fourth panel on the right you can find the customizer.
 If the customizer is not open, you can open it by clicking on the "Window" menu and unselecting the "Hide customizer" option.
 You can update the preview by pressing F5 and you can render the model with F6.

 ## DIY Corpus, Darkener, Funnel & Brush-Corpus
 If you want to modify the corpus, the darkener, the funnel or the brush-corpus you have two different options: either you use the customizer and play around with the options available without the need of any knowledge regarding 3D-design or programming or you can modify the code itself to create something completely custom.
 If you want to use the customizer, the variables are seperated into different tabs.

+### Presets
+If you don't want to create your designs from scratch, you can also use one of the available presets.
+You can find the presets at the top of the customizer.
+The preset *corpus* contains the settings for the corpus used in Krüger et al, while the preset *corpus with grid* has the same settings but with a grid at the bottom of the corpus.
+The *darkener* preset contains the settings for the darkener used in Krüger et al.

 ### Parameters
 In the `Parameters` tab you can select which part you want to create or modify.